-Mykonos Travel Guide for Greece holidays travellers.
-One of the main tourist destinations in Greece, Mykonos attracts cruises, families, and honeymooning couples.
+One of the main tourist destination in Greece is Mykonos and attracts cruises, families, and honeymooning couples.
+Our Mykonos Travel Guide will give you all information about this wonderful greek island.
 It is the most expensive island in the Cyclades, but it’s tough to resist with its quiet winding streets, small alleys lined with whitewashed houses overlooking a beautiful harbor, beautiful beaches, amazing restaurants, and out of control nightlife.
 Mykonos is one of the most popular islands in Greece for a reason.
 I love the island, but, while this travel guide can help lower your costs, prices are so high during the peak season that I wouldn’t spend a lot of time here if you want to stick to a budget.
 Mykonos Travel Guide will help you during your trip.

 Hostel prices – Mykonos Travel Guide: You can find cheap hostels on Paradise beach for 15 EUR per night (during the low season).
 However, most hostels on this island aren’t cheap and cost around 30 EUR per night.